Minor program

 Visit the Academic calendar for course descriptions.

-Declare your minor
+Declare your minor or submit a program change

-To declare your minor or submit a program change, you must have a minimum 12 units of completed course work, satisfied the university english requirement and met all lower-level grade requirements for your program.
+To declare your minor or submit a program change, you must have a minimum 12 units of completed course work, satisfied the University English Requirement and met all lower-level grade requirements for your program.

 2. Go to the Student services section.